rcprcp/PS3-Bitcoin-Mining/README.md

 As it turns out calculating SHA-256 for Bitcoin Mining is a great match for the Cell/BE architecture.

 TODO:
 * get better timing information for a single process version of the program.
+Bitcoin is a "double SHA256 hash" where the resulting SHA-256 is hashed again.  a single processor can do 2.5 million hashes per second, giving 1.25 million Bitcoin double hashes per second.
 * write a test driver that can feed in more test cases.  currently one test case is hard-coded in drive.c
 * write a driver that can run the test cases in parallel.
 * continue to look at the instruction scheduling with /opt/cell/sdk/usr/bin/spu_timing